mecid/mecid.github.io/_posts/2021-11-17-the-many-faces-of-shapestyle-in-swiftui.md

 ```

 #### Conclusion
 Today we learned how to use the ShapeStyle protocol and the many implementations that SwiftUI provides us.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!